minoritea/nanowire/README.md

 # How to use
 1. Enclose the element to be updated in a `<nw-frame>` tag with a unique ID.
 2. Give the following arguments to the `apply` function,
-    1. The DOM node or document that is the ancestor of the "nw-frame" to be updated,
+    1. The DOM node or document that is the ancestor of the "nw-frame" tags to be updated,
-    2. Text containing "nw-frame" tags surrounding the updated content.
+    2. Text containing "nw-frame" tags surrounding updates.

 The following HTML is displayed first,
 ```html